gregja/worker_threads/README.md

 For each subject, you created different examples, with increasing complexity.
 The "fibonacci" series is probably the most interesting, especially the example "fibonacci_v3.js" in which I show how to create a pool of 4 workers sharing a series of values to calculate with the function Fibonacci.

 Be careful !
-To launch a script with the worker module available, you must use the commande below :
+To launch a script with the worker module available, you must use the command below :

 node --experimental-worker myscript.js